bscheife/turbulence_temperature/README.md

 ## Getting started

+The most important file, where most of the actual data processing happens, is in the function micT_eps_chi.m.
+This is called by its parent script t03_micT_processing.m.

-You can follow the basic workflow by going through the files t01_xx.m, t02_xx.m, etc... in order.
-The main processing script is t03_micT_processing.m, and most of the meat of the calculations happens in the function micT_eps_chi.m.
+You can follow the basic workflow from start to finish by going through the files t01_xx.m, t02_xx.m, etc... in order.

 ## Acknowledgements